RKelln/5-directions/public/writing/ppf.md

 We initialized the weights in a stupid way.
 We used the wrong type of non-linearity.

-Now the gate had been opened and deep learning was starting to be used in image, video and language research, especially at the big tech companies.
+Now, however, the gate had been opened and deep learning was starting to be used in image, video and language research, especially at the big tech companies.
 These companies tried to hire every existing neural net researcher in the world to lead their new teams.

 ## Credits
 * https://youtu.be/IcOMKXAw5VA?t=21m29s